steinwurf/steinwurf-docs/source/overview.rst

 extendability.

 A fast implementation of finite fields is a prerequisite for fast RLNC and other linear block codes.
-Kodo relies on our
+Kodo relies on our optimized `Fifi <http://github.com/steinwurf/fifi>`_ library which supports multiple finite fields with different sizes.

-`Fifi <http://github.com/steinwurf/fifi>`_ library which supports multiple finite fields with different sizes.
+The Kodo libraries expose a simple Application Programming Interface (API) which allows a programmer to take advantage of network coding in a custom application.
+Kodo supports various network coding codecs e.g. standard Random Linear Network Coding (RLNC), Systematic RLNC, Sparse RLNC.

-From an implementer's perspective, Kodo exposes a simple Application Programming Interface (API) which allows a programmer to take advantage of network coding in his/her application.
-Kodo supports various network coding codecs e.g. Standard Random Linear Network Coding (RLNC), Systematic RLNC, Sparse RLNC.
 Each algorithm offers unique advantages and drawbacks as well as a different set of parameters that can be tuned in real time.
-This can for example be employed to adapt to time varying cellular channels, to change the amount of redundancy in a distributed storage network, or to adapt to node failures in meshed networks.
+For example, this can be employed to adapt to varying cellular channels, to change the amount of redundancy in a distributed storage network, or to adapt to node failures in meshed networks.

 For researchers, Kodo's layered structure greatly simplifies the implementation of new and experimental RLNC variants, since typically